ETJarvisMason/ETJarvisMason.github.io/qa.md

 cover-img:
   - "img/big-img/LarvalFishPosterMHuman.PNG" : "Southern California Fish Larvae / M Human"
 ---
-Borne out of my research presented in Chapter 2, this work is a methods contribution to the field of taxonomy and highlights a suite of tools for increasing taxonomic quality assurance of taxonomic classifications.
+Borne out of my research presented in Chapter 2, this work is intended as a research methods contribution to the field of taxonomy and highlights a suite of tools for increasing taxonomic quality assurance of taxonomic classifications.

 This research was supported by a grant awarded by the California Ocean Protection Council (Proposition 84 Competitive Grant Program, Project R/OPCSFAQ-09) and administered by the California Sea Grant College Program.
 The following synopsis is taken from our manuscript, which is currently in preparation for publication submission.